juwain/experimental.dev/src/posts/variable-times.md

 - - -

-Ok, let's start with markup.
+Ok, let's start with the markup.

 ```html
 <time class="clock">